 Christmas in Russia is celebrated not on 25th December, like many other places in the world, but on 7th January, meaning that in St Petersburg, festive celebrations carry on into the new year.
 Russian Orthodox Christmas is honoured in a similar way to Christmas in December, with a family feast, but in Russia it is traditional for 12 foods commemorating the 12 apostles to be served.

 Held in the lead up to Lent, Maslenitsa (also known as butter week) is a popular religious holiday in Russia.
 Celebrations are held across St Petersburg, where people snack on pancakes (the signature food of the festival), enjoy wintery activities such as sleigh rides and sledding, and take part in traditions such as burning straw Maslenitsa dolls on the Sunday of Forgiveness.

 There are few things more successful at inspiring that festive feeling than a Christmas show.
 Throughout December, St Petersburg’s iconic Mariinsky Theatre hosts a series of seasonal concerts and performances.
-This winter, visitors can choose to watch a rendition of classic ballet The Nutcracker or enjoy the opera-ballet A Christmas Tale, featuring music by music by Pyotr Tchaikovsky.
+Visitors can choose to between a traditional rendition of The Nutcracker or classic operas with a spritz of festive glitter.

 A thrilling draw for winter swimming enthusiasts, the Big Neva Cup is St Petersburg’s most dramatic seasonal sporting event.
 Not for the faint-hearted, athletes race across a broad ice-hole swimming pool carved into the Neva for the tournament.
 With water temperatures well below zero, expect many sharp intakes of breath, with competitors travelling in from across the world for a chance to trump their chilly personal best.